 A regular highway map will not show differences in elevation.
-For that you need a topographical map that has elevation lines.
+For that you need a topographical map which has elevation lines.
 Topographical maps are wonderful in the backcountry but not much use in a city.
 The details of streets on top of the elevation lines will get extremely confusing very quickly so generally you only use the street map in the city and the topographic in the country.
-In addition to these are nautical maps, which are ideal for navigating on the water but useless on the land.
-Furthermore, a GPS system only works when you have the right maps programmed into the device.
-If your GPS device only has maps for North America, it won't do you any good if you bring it to Europe, or if you venture out into the ocean.